apollographql/client-router-e2e-tests/README.md

 After cloning this repository run, the following commands to run the router:

 ```
-$ cd scripts
-$ make docker-build-local-router && make docker-up-local-router
+$ cd CRA-demo && npm run router:up
 ```

-To run the E2E tests, run the following from the root of the repository (`cd ..` from inside of `scripts`):
+To run the E2E tests in headful mode, run the following from the `CRA-demo` directory:

 ```
-$ cd CRA-demo
 $ npm i && npm run test:local
 ```

 This will open the Cypress GUI where you can run, re-run and inspect the E2E test results.
+(To run in headless mode, run `npm run test`.)

 Finally, to stop running `apollo-router`: